 Classic Chinese Military Commander Seals

-By rule, one half of tiger was carried by the commander while the another in mirror image was kept by the emperor.
+By rule, one half of the tiger was carried by the commander while the other in mirror image was kept by the emperor.
 When the emperor needed to issue an order to the commander in the field, his envoy would have to present the seal to match the one from the commander.

 Traditional Chinese Military Uniforms

-This is a 2,200-year old military armour made of pieces of thin slate, unearthed from Emperor Qin’s tomb.
+This is a 2,200-year-old military armour made of pieces of thin slate, unearthed from Emperor Qin’s tomb.

-This is a colour ink painting produced by an ancient court artist about royal army’s military expedition, which faithfully illustrates ancient Chinese servicemen in their Chinese-style military uniform.
+This is a colour ink painting produced by an ancient court artist about the royal army’s military expedition, which faithfully illustrates ancient Chinese servicemen in their Chinese-style military uniform.